Manchester Freshers' Event

 There are lots more ideas for helping people to mingle online.

 A tip from previous attendees is to give your Freshers’ Event a structured format.
 You could, for example, include some brief presentations, hold a question and answer session and facilitate a mingling session.
 A suggested itinerary for a two-hour event is presented below and can be amended to suit your event.
 It is recommended that you print and display the itinerary at the event, so attendees know what to expect; feel free to use our template itinerary for this purpose.

 18.35 Presentation by a volunteer: what to expect in your first week

 18.40 Presentation by a volunteer: support available at Cambridge

 18.45 Presentation by a volunteer: support available from the alumni network

 19.20 Break off into courses/faculties/schools

-Recognised Alumni Groups can order University of Cambridge branded supplies, known as a 'Party in a box', free of charge, to help create a stronger sense of Cambridge at the event.
+Alumni Groups that have signed the Memorandum of Understanding (MoU) can order University of Cambridge branded supplies, known as a 'Party in a box', free of charge, to decorate the table/area/room and create a stronger sense of Cambridge at the event.
 Simply complete an order form and email it to the Alumni Engagement team.

 'Party in a box' menu: